boggydigital/coost/README.md

 Detailing full authentication flow is out of the scope for this document and most likely would be application specific.
 There are few callouts that would be helpful to clients:

-- Make sure you're using `http.Client` with a cookie jar initialized by pesco for every authentication related request in order to get response cookies;
+- Make sure you're using `http.Client` with a cookie jar initialized by coost for every authentication related request in order to get response cookies;
 - Make sure to `Store` the jar when meaningful changes happen (e.g. when the authentication flow completes).